wp-plugins/conditional-comments-message/readme.txt

 - created

 == Upgrade Notice ==

+= 0.0.5 =
+- improved logic for determining when to display message
+- minor code optimizations

 = 0.0.4 =
 - permanent fix for Undefined Index issue; admin CSS and page updates